North Norfolk coast

 • Applies automatically behind the scenes when a participating insurer quotes.
 You do not apply directly.

-Buildings insurance in the “no active intervention” Shoreline Management Plan zones in Norfolk is genuinely hard to secure.
+Buildings insurance in the “no active intervention” Shoreline Management Plan zones is hard to secure.
 Insurers do not cover land loss, only structural damage, and many decline new policies altogether in the affected stretches (most notably Happisburgh, parts of Hemsby, and specific cliff stretches around Trimingham and Overstrand).

 • Ask the seller for their current insurer and policy number.
 Existing policies sometimes transfer.